oatlog/oatlog/doc/report/main.typ

 planning) as well as determine how to do the actual lookups (index selection and implementation).

 EqSat on a high level now looks like
-1. Execute conjunctive queries
+1. Execute conjunctive queries.
-2. Perform actions (e-node insertions, creating e-classes, unifying e-classes) based on matches
+2. Perform actions (e-node insertions, creating e-classes, unifying e-classes) based on matches.
 3. Canonicalization, applying these mutations to the database in batches.

 Relational e-matching improves upon recursive e-matching by being able to join in any order, not